 American Beauty (1999) Director: Sam Mendes

-Kevin Spacey stars in this Academy Award – Best Picture winning film.
-Spacey also curiously won Best Actor for his performance in the film.
-He plays a suburban husband who has something of a midlife crisis while his career-obsessed realtor wife grows dissatisfied with him and his awkward daughter cannot stand him.
+Kevin Spacey stars in this Best Picture-winning exploration of normalcy in suburban America.
+Spacey also curiously won Best Actor for his performance in this film.
+He plays an ordinary middle class husband who has something of a midlife crisis while his career-obsessed realtor wife grows dissatisfied with him and his awkward daughter cannot stand him.
 The idea for the story emerged as a stage play.
 Throughout the film we are given unique glimpses into the lives of “ordinary” suburban American families – a sexually dissatisfied father who feels empty in his marketing job, a career-obsessed woman who despises her husband and has an affair with someone she admires, a daughter who falls in love with her odd student-of-film neighbor, her desperate friend who is a fraud but proclaims to be a model, the homosexually-repressed neighbor who loudly announces his career in the U.S. Marine Corps, and so on.

-The film has not aged well since Spacey’s sexual-assault allegations in 2017, as well as changing opinions of the American Dream.
+Perhaps needless to say, American Beauty has exactly not aged well, especially following Spacey’s sexual-assault allegations in 2017, as well as changing public opinions of the American Dream.